A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Applications

-where $\mathrm{d}s$ denotes integration with respect to an arc length, and $\|\cdot\|$ is the operator norm (maximal stretch) of a linear map.
-An inequality of this form continues to hold if $\mathbb{R}^n$ is replaced by a general metric space, $f$ is assumed to be a locally Lipschitz mapping of $X$, and instead of $\|Df\|$ one considers the pointwise lower Lipschitz constant, see \cite[Lemma 6.2.6]{MR3363168}.
-While quasiconformal mappings on nice enough metric spaces are absolutely continuous along almost every curve, one cannot hope to control for {every} rectifiable curve the length of its image in a similar manner.
-The reason is essentially that quasiconformality is not a condition on distances, but rather on ratios of distances.

-However, it has been shown by Koskela in \cite[Lemma 2.6]{Koskela1994}, for quasiconformal mappings defined on a domain $\Omega$ in $\mathbb{R}^n$, that it is possible to control the \emph{diameter} of $f\circ \gamma$ in terms of $\int_{\gamma} a_f \; \mathrm{d}s$ for all curves which are long enough in terms of their distance to the boundary of $\Omega$.
+A quasiconformal map can wildly distort the length of an individual curve.
+However, Koskela has shown in \cite[Lemma 2.6]{Koskela1994} for quasiconformal mappings defined on a domain $\Omega$ in $\mathbb{R}^n$, that it is possible to control the \emph{diameter} of $f\circ \gamma$ in terms of $\int_{\gamma} a_f \; \mathrm{d}s$ for all curves $\gamma$ which are long enough in terms of their distance to the boundary of $\Omega$.
 The goal of this section is to study similar estimates in the Heisenberg group.
 Koskela's proof makes use of the Besicovitch covering theorem, which does not hold for the Kor\'anyi or the sub-Riemannian distance on $\mathbb{H}^1$.
 A possible approach would be to use one of the comparable distances with the Besicovitch covering property that were constructed in \cite{LeDonRigot}.
 Instead, we will give below a direct proof using the basic $3r$-covering theorem, which can be found for instance in \cite[Theorem 2.1]{MR3154530}.
 Our statement is slightly more flexible than the original version since we allow for a quantitative control of the lengths of curves in terms of a parameter $\alpha$; this will prove useful later in applications.

 \begin{proposition} Let $d$ denote either the Kor\'anyi or sub-Riemannian distance on $\mathbb{H}^1$.
 Let $f:\Omega \to \Omega'$ be a $K$-quasiconformal mapping between domains in $\mathbb{H}^1$ with $\Omega \neq \mathbb{H}^1$.
 Then, for every $\alpha\in(0,1]$ and for every rectifiable curve $\gamma$ contained in $\Omega$ with